ricedh/drafts/03-ner.md

     return gap, edited_text, inter_text
 ```

-Finally, we dumped the resulting filename -> locations dictionary as a JSON file:
+Finally, we dumped the resulting filename -> locations dictionary as a JSON file.
+[Click here](https://github.com/ricedh/drafts/blob/master/tagged_locations/all-arkansas-1820-1865.json) for an example of our locations file for the Arkansas corpus.
 ```python
 with open(directory + '.json', 'w') as f:
     f.write(json.dumps(